 Tour Amazon Fulfillment Center

 They have currently suspended tours.
-However, you can learn about our experience, and why you will want to plan a visit when they reopen.
+However, you can learn about our experience from going in 2019, and why you will want to plan a visit when they reopen.

-They offer tours twice a day, Monday through Friday.
+When does Amazon offer tours?
+At the time that Amazon was offering their free tours, they were offering tours twice a day, Monday through Friday.
 Some locations may offer weekend tours as well.